YHx07/data-analysis-with-R/intro/README.md

     10: lapply and sapply         11: vapply and tapply         12: Looking at Data
     13: Simulation                14: Dates and Times           15: Base Graphics

+Basic Building Blocks.
 In this lesson, we will explore some basic building blocks of the R programming language.

 - ?func
 - c()

+Workspace and Files.
 In this lesson, you'll learn how to examine your local workspace in R and begin to explore the relationship between your workspace and the file system of your machine.

 - getwd()
 - setwd()